ishan1729/docs/refguide/project-settings.md

 For existing projects upgraded to Mendix 7.5 and higher, this will be disabled by default.
 For new projects created in Mendix 7.5 and higher this is enabled by default.

+For more details on Optimistic Locking, see [Optimistic Locking](optimistic-locking).

 ## Modeler

 These settings determine the behavior of the Modeler for this project.
 The settings apply to everyone that is working on this project.